drdhaval2785/inriawrapper/README.md

 9. Write a converter from html to SanskritMark and vice versa.

+10. To derive a python functionality for sandhi generation given in http://sanskrit.inria.fr/DICO/sandhi.en.html

 # Duration

 The project has just started.
 It would take quite some time to complete all the functionalities.